Want delicious images your audience will love? Here are 6 things to share with your food photographer.

 What’s your brand’s visual style?

-When you’re working with a new-to-you food photographer, the first thing they’ll do is check out your website and social media for clues about your brand’s style.
+When you’re working with a new-to-you photographer, the first thing they’ll do is check out your website and social media for clues about your brand’s style.
 If your brand has a visual style guide, share it!

 Are you looking for images in a similar vein, or do you want to change things up?
 Are you planning a refresh of your brand’s palette?
-If so, what changes do you want to make this project to reflect?
+If so, what changes do you want this project to reflect?

 Do you have images inspired by other sources?